-The Regional Information Sharing System (RISS) program, administered by BJA, provides services and resources that directly impact law enforcement's ability to successfully resolve criminal investigations and prosecute offenders, while providing the critical officer safety event deconfliction6 necessary to keep the men and women of our law enforcement community safe.
-RISS supports an all-crimes approach, so not all inquiries to RISS are related to narcotics investigation; however, RISS's resources, systems, and investigative support services do support narcotics investigations based on requests for service and inquiries from the field.
-Numerous narcotics investigators benefit from RISS's intelligence systems, investigative resources, officer safety deconfliction, and support services.
-Law enforcement officers utilize all aspects of RISS's services to assist in case resolution, including analytical products, equipment loans, confidential funds, access to intelligence and investigative databases, officer safety tools, publications, and training.
+The Regional Information Sharing Systems Program, administered by BJA, provides services and resources that directly impact law enforcement's ability to successfully resolve criminal investigations and prosecute offenders, while providing the critical officer safety event deconfliction necessary to keep the men and women of our law enforcement community safe.
+RISS supports an all-crimes approach; not all inquiries to RISS resources are related to narcotics investigations; however, RISS's resources, systems, and investigative support services do support narcotics investigations based on requests for services and inquiries from the field.
+Numerous narcotics investigators benefit from RISS's intelligence system, investigative resources, officer safety event deconfliction, and support services.

-In FY 2014, the total number of inquiries increased by 11%.
-The percent increase of RISS inquiries includes inquiries made by authorized users to a variety of RISS resources, including the RISS Criminal Intelligence Databases (RISSIntel), the RISS search capability, as well as a number of other investigative resources, such as the RISS Property and Recovery Tracking System (formerly known as the RISS Pawnshop Database), the Master Telephone Index, and the Pseudoephedrine Violator database.
-The number of RISS inquiries by users is impacted by the types of crimes under investigation; the complexities of those crimes; regional changes and needs; and a variety of other factors.
+Inquiries to RISS resources include those made by authorized users to a variety of sources, including the RISS Criminal Intelligence Database (RISSIntel) and the search capability, as well as a number of other investigative resources, such as the RISS Property and Recovery Tracking System (RISSProp) and the Master Telephone Index.
+The number of inquiries to RISS resources by users is impacted by the types of crimes under investigation, the complexities of those crimes, regional changes and needs, and a variety of other factors.
+The RISSIntel user interface provides for a real-time, online federated search of more than 40 RISS and partner intelligence databases.

-Although the RISS Program received level funding from FY 2013 to FY 2014, the RISS Centers continued to work at a reduced services level.
-Many of the Centers have not replaced staff, reduced or eliminated some services, but continue to respond to the requests made by their membership.
+The RISS Program continues to play a significant role in the criminal information and criminal intelligence sharing realm and they continue to add data sources and partners to their federated search capabilities.
+Despite funding reductions the RISS Centers continue to work at reduced service levels and many of the Centers have not replaced staff, and reduced or eliminated some services, but continue to respond to the requests made by their membership.
 The members do understand that some of their requests may take a longer response due to the reduced staffing.
-The demand for services have not reduced and additional intelligence data sources have come online bringing the number of intelligence databases available in the federated search to 37 with additional agencies' databases scheduled for connection in 2015.
-In addition, RISS is playing a key role in the collaboration effort to interface the deconfliction systems nationwide.
+The demand for services have not reduced and the RISS Centers' field representatives continue to provide services and training to the field based on availability.